gdm413229/swwmgz_m/ExtendedLore.md

 A manufacturer of construction tools and heavy machinery.
 More popular than Mixom (at least outside the US), despite most people not even knowing its name.
+Also makes basic military equipment, such as knives and other close combat weapons.

 ### Tach-Engine Technologies